Cancel on timeouts TypeScript & Go only

 In the following examples, we'll explore how to configure the timeout property and how this works.

 Runs may stay in the queue waiting to start due to concurrency backlogs, throttling configurations, or other delays.
-You can cancel functions automatically if they stay unstarted for too long.
+You can automatically cancel these runs if they are queued for too long prior to starting.

 The timeouts.start configuration property controls this timeout.
 This example forces runs to cancel if it takes over 10 seconds to successfully start the first step of a run: